 Under NEPA, all major federal regulations must undergo review for their potential impact on the environment.
 FCC limits are not designed to protect wildlife or the natural environment, yet the FCC refused to conduct an environmental assessment of the 5G network.
 Although the records were withheld, FOIA investigations by the Environmental Health Trust have found that the FCC internally discussed the issue of environmental review related to 5G, yet never moved forward to complete one.
-Studies attached in our appendix show the folly of this unscientific decision.
+Studies attached in our appendix show the folly of this unscientific decision as a significant body of research indicates risk to flora and fauna requiring regulatory action.

 Unlike other countries that provide robust resources to their people on how to decrease exposure, United States agencies downplay the issue of health effects and provide minimal information on how families can reduce exposures.
 The Centers for Disease Control (CDC) hired an industry consultant to draft numerous website pages on the health effects of non-ionizing radiation.
-The EPA scrubbed their website of content on potential health risks of wireless radiation.
+The EPA scrubbed their website of content on potential health risks of wireless radiation and now simply references and parrots the FCC.

-Further, the FCC and FDA now state that they rely on a self-appointed, self-monitored, private club, to which no American belongs, termed the International Commission of Non-ionizing Radiation Protection (ICNIRP).
+Further, the FCC and FDA now state that they rely on a self-appointed, self-monitored, private club termed the International Commission of Non-ionizing Radiation Protection (ICNIRP).
 This small group of around one dozen scientists is closely allied with industry and does not represent the larger expert scientific community.
 It repeatedly puts forward unfounded criticisms of U.S. government research yet remains unchecked by oversight or independent external review.

 Numerous investigations, published research, and a 2020 report released by European Members of Parliament details the ways in which ICNIRP has serious conflicts of interests and remains under the influence of the telecommunications industry.
 Yet both the FCC and the FDA substantiate their rejection of the US NTP \$30 million animal study with ICNIRP's criticism despite the fact that several retired scientists of the National Institutes of Health have documented that ICNIRP's criticisms are erroneous.